Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: The six-dimensional supersymmetric field theory

 An obvious problem is that $\Phi$ is not defined whenever $\phi_s$ vanishes.
 This seems to be a common feature; see also the paper~\cite{Bandos:2013jva} where the PST mechanism was incorporated in a similar model.
 This problem subsides by treating the limit $\phi_s$ carefully.
 This limit, however, is particularly interesting as it represents the point at which the $(1,0)$-model would be expected to gain additional symmetry and to turn into the $(2,0)$-theory.
 The form of the Lagrangian is therefore at least inconvenient.

-Other disadvantages of implementing self-duality and, more generally, the equa- tions~\eqref{eq:eom_sd} using the PST mechanism include the large number of additional degrees of freedom that were introduced in a non-standard manner as well as a non-standard quantization procedure.
+Perhaps the main disadvantage of implementing self-duality and, more generally, the equations~\eqref{eq:eom_sd} using the PST mechanism is the additional PST field, which appears in a non-standard manner and which thus requires a non-standard quantization procedure.
 Given the simplicity of Sen's action~\eqref{eq:sen_action}, it is therefore reasonable to try to replace $\caL_{\rm PST}$ with an adaptation of this mechanism.
-Moreover, the action with which we end up is a simple Lagrange multiplier action which is clearly simpler and more convenient than the PST mechanism.
+Moreover, the Lagrangian with which we end up is a simple extension of the Lagrangian $\caL^{\caN=(1,0)}$ by fields which are on-shell physically trivial and this is clearly simpler and more convenient than the PST mechanism.